artemulianko/minecraft-ai-ruler/aws/README.md

 To modify the server configuration:

-- Change instance type in `lib/minecraft-server-stack.ts`
+- Change instance type in `lib/ecs-stack.ts`
-- Adjust Docker settings in the UserData script
+- Adjust container settings in `lib/ecs-stack.ts`
-- Modify Minecraft server settings in your forge-server files before copying them to the EC2 instance
+- Add additional environment variables for the Minecraft server in the container definition
+- For advanced Minecraft configuration, you can customize the container image or create a custom one based on `itzg/minecraft-server`

+## Security Considerations

+- The security group is configured to allow connections from any IP address.
+For production use, consider restricting this to known IP ranges.
+- SSH access is open to all IPs.
+For production use, restrict this to your trusted IP addresses.
+- Consider enabling AWS WAF for additional protection against common attacks.
+- The ECS task has appropriate IAM permissions with least privilege.